MO-3: Modeling Moving Carbon

 Mission Guidance

-In this lesson, you will play a carbon cycle game and assemble a fructose model to help understand the overall carbon cycle and one important process in the carbon cycle.
-These models will help you understand how carbon moves around in the carbon cycle and also why it moves and changes.
+First, teams will play a carbon cycle game and build a fructose model to learn about the overall carbon cycle on Earth, including the important processes involving the fructose compound.
+These activities will help teams understand how the carbon cycle works on Earth and why carbon moves and changes the way it does.

 Deliverables